Dilution Protocol

 However, as new drugs are approved and existing drugs are modified, a more dynamic and accessible website or mobile application would be a better format for this guideline.

-- It would allow for continuous updates to be made as new information becomes available.
+- This format would allow all drugs to be searchable in one database, with continuous updates made as new information becomes available.

 Established Injectable Drug Reference